aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 ---
-title: How to Save Images with Aspose.Tasks for .NET
+title: Export Project Images and Generate HTML using Aspose.Tasks for .NET
-linktitle: How to Save Images with Aspose.Tasks for .NET
+linktitle: Export Project Images and Generate HTML using Aspose.Tasks for .NET
 second_title: Aspose.Tasks .NET API
 description: Learn how to save images, generate HTML with images, and customize image export using Aspose.Tasks for .NET.
 Step‑by‑step guide to save project as HTML.
 date: 2026-03-05